SCHOOL PRESENTATION PROGRAM

 Our school presentation program lies at the heart of The Foundation for Genocide Education.
-Founder Heidi Berger created the foundation in response to a presentation she gives to high school students on the Holocaust, and the precursors to genocide, hate and intolerance.
+Founder Heidi Berger created the foundation in response to students’ reaction to a presentation she gives to high schools on the Holocaust, and the precursors to genocide – hate and intolerance.
 Her presentation is based on her late mother Ann Kazimirski’s video testimonial and book, ‘Witness to Horror’.

 GET TO KNOW OUR PRESENTERS

 Ann and her husband survived the Nazi terror and built a new life in Canada.
 For the past ten years, Heidi has shared her mother’s incredible story in high schools across Quebec to educate students about the dangers of hate and intolerance.

 Heidi’s presentation can be given in either English or French.

 Jodie’s presentation is given in English.